Dave Jauss: Major League Baseball

 In 1997, he was named the Red Sox first base coach, a position he held between 1997 and 1999.
-It was there that he met Grady Little who was serving as the team's bench coach at the time.
+It was there he met Grady Little who was serving as the team's bench coach at the time.
 Jauss then served as the Red Sox minor league field coordinator from 2000–01.
-In 2001, Jauss became the Red Sox bench coach; then, in 2002, he was their director of player development and from 2003–05 he was the Red Sox' Major League advance scout, playing a role in the club's 2004 World Series triumph.
+In 2001, Jauss became the Red Sox bench coach; In 2002, he was their director of player development and from 2003–05 he was the Red Sox' Major League advance scout, playing a role in the club's 2004 World Series triumph.

 In 2006, he was named bench coach of the Dodgers under manager Grady Little, a position he held through 2007.
 During the 2008–2009 seasons, he was the bench coach for the Baltimore Orioles.
 Jauss left the Orioles after the 2009 season He was the bench coach for the New York Mets in 2010; then, in November 2011, he was named to the Pirates' professional scouting staff, serving one season before returning to coaching.
 He served as the bench coach only for the 2016 season.

 On December 13, 2020, Jauss was announced as the bench coach for the New York Mets for the 2021 season replacing Hensley Meulens.

-On July 12, 2021, Jauss was the pitcher for the eventual Home Run Derby winner Pete Alonso.
+On July 12, 2021, Jauss was the pitcher for the All-Star Game Home Run Derby winner Pete Alonso.

-On January 18, 2022, the Washington Nationals announced that Jauss was hired by the team as a senior advisor in their player development system.
+On January 18, 2022, the Washington Nationals announced Jauss had been hired by the team as a senior advisor in their player development system.